 National Gallery Singapore aims to bring art closer to people’s hearts and everyday lives by turning void decks into a gateway to art.
-The People’s Gallery, which rolls out island-wide today, transforms more than 25 such open spaces into galleries for the public to discover 50 surprising artworks by Singapore and Southeast Asian artists, using QR codes and Augmented Reality (AR) technology.
+The People’s Gallery transforms more than 25 such open spaces into galleries for the public to discover 50 surprising artworks by Singapore and Southeast Asian artists, using QR codes and Augmented Reality (AR) technology.
 This exciting new outreach initiative is part of the Gallery’s continued push, as it marks its 5th anniversary, to extend the positive impact of art to an even broader range of audiences through approachable and personal experiences with art beyond the walls of the museum.

 More info: www.thepeoplesgallery.sg

 When: 1 Sep 2021 - 31 Dec 2022,